FusionAuth/fusionauth-site/astro/MIGRATION-README.md

 * For each of your posts:
   * `git mv` the file from `site/_posts` to `astro/src/content/blog`
     * Give it a new name with a `.mdx` suffix and no date. `2018-09-11-fusionauth-website-how-we-do-it.md` => `fusionauth-website-how-we-do-it.mdx`
+      * For reference in this case `fusionauth-website-how-we-do-it` is the "slug".
   * Update the frontmatter.
     * Replace `excerpt_separator: "<!--more-->"` with `excerpt_separator: "{/* more */}"`
       * most anything could work here but astro will complain about the `<!--more-->` tag specifically, if you have a good reason you can use something else